.: ShaolinTiger - Kung-Fu Geekery :.

 However I guess I'm still impartial towards my own hometown as Pulau Redang is just so nearby along with the boatmaking herritage there hehe.

-4. kevin on April 15th, 2008 at 10:53 pm
+4. kevin April 15, 2008 at 10:53 pm #

 i come from ipoh and i'm sad to say that the once thriving city is now practically dead in terms of development. the state govt did some injustice to certain places in ipoh. example the Ipoh Field, were they "vandalised" it with those awful structures at the end.